-The Institute has published guidance and criteria for approval of laboratories for support staff, pre- and post-registration training.
-Based on these criteria the laboratory tour also gives the external examiner an opportunity to satisfy themselves that the laboratory has the appropriate requirements for postregistration training against the checklist on the examination form.
+The Institute has published guidance and criteria for approval of laboratories for preand post-registration training.
+Based on these criteria the laboratory tour also gives the external examiner an opportunity to satisfy themselves that the laboratory has the appropriate requirements for post-registration training against the checklist on the examination form.
 This is provided as separate documentation and is available on the Institute's website.